-- Set jumpers on the back of the controller: 0-10VDC (default), or 0-20mA.
-Further define analog output signals with A02.
+- → All the outputs are fixed to 0-10VDC-type signal.
+The standard signal range can be selected with A02.
 Custom ranges can be created by setting minimum and maximum signal limits. - → A control loop, special function, digital control or analog control sequence is not active until it is assigned to an output.